FairWorkly/FairWorkly/agent-service/README.md

 The root route (`/`) redirects to Swagger, so opening `http://localhost:8000/` immediately shows the API docs.

 ## Run Tests

-No automated tests ship yet.
-If you add any under `tests/`, run them with:

 ```bash
 poetry run pytest